 And then there’s that Risk.
 And we’re just talking about that a minute ago.
 Some assets are higher risk.
 Some activities are higher risks.

 Typically, the Risks, if you don’t think about it, are the ones that will catch you out are if they are big ones.

 And managing or mitigating or taking those risks so that they actually don’t – you can deal with them or sometimes have a change in the way that you manage the lifecycle of assets.
-How you operate?
+How do you operate?
 How you maintain?
 How much preventive maintenance you do?

 With cyclic maintenance, sometimes at a very important asset, you might, in fact, choose to replace it well ahead of time, you’re not going to run it to failure.

 In your treatment plants and pump stations that risk might be if you’ve got only one pump, then I need to be right on top of the repairs and the maintenance of that.

 And they all impact and then they all impact on your lifecycle decisions you make.
 Impacts on what you spend.
 What you spend impacts on the revenue that you need.

 So that’s how that diagram works.
 A very simplified view, a helicopter view if you like, of asset management.